reduxjs/redux-toolkit/docs/api/getDefaultMiddleware.md

 `getDefaultMiddleware` accepts an options object that allows customizing each middleware in two ways:

-- Each middleware can be excluded from inclusion in the array by passing `false` for its corresponding field
+- Each middleware can be excluded the result array by passing `false` for its corresponding field
 - Each middleware can have its options customized by passing the matching options object for its corresponding field

 This example shows excluding the serializable state check middleware, and passing a specific value for the thunk